Washington Wrongful Death Lawyer

 When a person is killed because of the negligent conduct of another person, the victim’s family members have a legal right to recover damages.
 Certain surviving family members can make a claim for wrongful death damages directly against the negligent person or company.
 Here are some example of the types of damages that may be recoverable in a wrongful death lawsuit:

-Lost wages and lost future earnings.
-Family members who were financially dependent on the lost loved one may be able to recover damages for the loss of that financial support, for example spouses and minor children.
+- Lost wages and lost future earnings.
+Family members who were financially dependent on the lost loved one may be able to recover damages for the loss of that financial support, for example, spouses and minor children.
 How much is recoverable is often based on past, current and future employment earnings of the lost loved one.
-The education background and future job or career prospects can also influence the damage recovery amount.
+The educational background and future job or career prospects can also influence the damage recovery amount.

 Funeral expense.
 A modest burial often is shockingly expense, often costing families well over ten thousand dollars.
 These direct damages can also be recovered in wrongful death cases.